 I’ll tell you right now, to save time.

-The answer is the latter.
-That is, your friend is an asshole.
+The answer is, this person is an Asshole.

-Assholes are not assholes continuously.
-They are decent human beings often 95% of the time… as long as things are going okay.
-But the moment things don’t go marvellously – for them – they feel that it's okay to take it out on you.
+Assholes are not Assholes continuously.
+They are decent human beings sometimes as much as 95% of the time… as long as things are going okay.
+But the moment things don’t go marvellously – for them – they offload the pain to you.

-Instead, they believe that flaws or imperfections of any kind are unacceptable and they feel they have the right - perhaps even the duty - to correct those flaws.
+Instead, they believe that flaws or imperfections of any kind are unacceptable and they feel they have the right to correct those flaws.
 Because in devaluing you, they make themselves feel a wee bit better.

-And this is not acceptable because, by being in a relationship with the asshole, you have secretly agreed to take on the responsibility of helping her pretend that she has no flaws of her own, and that every bad thing that ever happens in her life is someone else’s fault.
+And this is your fault when this happens.
+Because, by being in a relationship with the Asshole, you have secretly agreed to take on the responsibility of helping her pretend that she has no flaws of her own, and that every bad thing that ever happens in her life is someone else’s fault.

-The name of the game is to help them pretend that they are perfect and that every challenge in life is a result of them being abused and victimized by the world around them.
+The name of the game is to help Assholes pretend that they are perfect and that every challenge in life is a result of them being abused and victimized by the world around them.
+Assholes must

-This isn’t the same as being a selfish two-year-old who flips out whenever she's upset about something simply because she has no idea that other people have feelings.
+This isn’t the same as being a selfish two-year-old who has no idea that other people have feelings.
 Assholes are people who know your boundaries and violate them anyway.
 Because you have no right to ask them to control themselves.

-The answer to the question above about whether the person you love is an asshole who is nice most of the time or whether he’s a nice person who occasionally slips up, is that,
+The answer to the question above about whether the person you love is an Asshole who is nice most of the time or whether he’s a nice person who occasionally slips up, is this:

-anyone who devalues you, who treats you unkindly because he doesn’t accept you for who you are, warts and all, is an asshole.
+Anyone who treats you unkindly because he doesn’t accept you for who you are, warts and all, is an Asshole.

 You can, of course, give people a couple of chances just to make sure.
-After all, even assholes can see reason and drop their mind games …at least that's what happens in movies.
-However, anyone who you don't feel you can count on or trust with all that you are and dream of being is, as far as you’re concerned, an asshole.
+After all, even Assholes can see reason and drop their mind games …at least in movies.
+However, anyone who you can’t be yourself around or trust to go gently on your painful spots is, as far as you’re concerned, an Asshole.

 Even if he or she is wonderful for someone else.